Small businesses that make website accommodations to improve accessibility for those with disabilities may now be eligible for a tax credit.

 “Section 44 of the IRS Code allows a tax credit for small businesses and Section 190 of the IRS Code allows a tax deduction for all businesses.”

 A Tax Credit for Website ADA Compliance Costs can cover up to 50% of up to $10,000 in qualified expenses.
-Included in this amount would be a website build or upgrade with a maximum of $5,000 being credited back to the small business.
+This amount would include a website build or upgrade with a maximum of $5,000 being credited back to the small business.
 Businesses can claim the credit using the Disabled Access Credit on IRS Form 8826.

 Want to do your own homework?